Do U Understand In Spanish

 8. ¿Se entiende?
 (Informal/Formal, depending on context)

 This is a more ambiguous phrase.
-Literally meaning "Is it understood?", it can be used informally among peers or formally in a more commanding tone.
+That said, ", it can be used informally among peers or formally in a more commanding tone.
+Plus, literally meaning "Is it understood?
 The context is key in determining the level of formality.

 • Example: "¿Se entiende? ¡Empezamos!"
 (Is that understood?
 Let's begin!)